ALIEN: Battle of Los Angeles

 It claimed that an unknown object, seemingly alien, had fallen on a farm in Grovers Mill, New Jersey.

 As the updates continued, it led audiences to believe the United States was physically under attack by extraterrestrial forces.
+None of this was actually happening, of course.

 It was actually a radio play by Orson Welles called The War of the Worlds.

 But for the people who tuned in late and didn't hear the disclaimers, was it all fake?
+Well, I can only imagine how freaking terrifying that must have been.

-The next day, there were headlines like: fake radio war stirs terror through the U.S.
+The next day, there were headlines like, fake radio war stirs terror through the U.S.

-Reports spoke of families jumping into their cars and fleeing the invasion, which probably showed the government if this ever happened for real, we have to be prepared for two things:
+Reports spoke of families jumping into their cars and fleeing the invasion, which probably showed the government if this ever happened for real, we have to be prepared for two things.

-Cut to four years later, February 24th, 1942, that night a large, unidentified object appeared over Los Angeles.
+Fight back and keep it under wraps.
+Cut to four years later, February 24th, 1942, That night, a large, unidentified object appeared over Los Angeles.

+The military acted swiftly, firing over a thousand rounds at this UFO.
 And while it didn't fire back, they didn't manage to shoot it down.

+They couldn't keep it from the public like they'd hoped either.
 So the military called it everything from a weather balloon to an attack from Japanese forces.

 But after looking at all the evidence, or rather, lack thereof, Orson Welles' story about an alien invasion seems closer to the truth.
+I'm Ashley Flowers, and this is So Supernatural.

+Welcome back.
 I'm Yvette Gentile.

-And I'm her sister, Rasha Pecaro.
+And I'm her sister, Rasha Pecarrero.

 And y'all know that Rasha and I love a good UFO case, but the Battle of Los Angeles stands out from all the others for one reason.